Yusof Ishak: Legacy

 Several locations in Singapore bear Yusof's name.
-The Yusof Ishak Secondary School was opened by Prime Minister Lee Kuan Yew on 29 July 1966, being renamed from Jubilee Integrated Secondary School.
-Following his death in 1970, eight years later, the National University of Singapore renamed one of the buildings at its Kent Ridge campus as the Yusof Ishak House in honour of him.
-In 1995, Finance Minister Richard Hu announced that the new Singapore dollar notes, which were to be issued at the beginning of the 21st-century, would feature Yusof's presidential portrait on them.
+The Yusof Ishak Secondary School was opened by prime minister Lee on 29 July 1966, being renamed from Jubilee Integrated Secondary School.
+Following his death in 1970, eight years later, NUS renamed one of the buildings at its Kent Ridge campus as the Yusof Ishak House in honour of him.
+In 1995, finance minister Richard Hu announced that the new Singapore dollar notes, which were to be issued at the beginning of the 21st-century, would feature Yusof's presidential portrait on them.
 Known as the Portrait Series, they were issued in 1999, and are the current set of Singapore currency notes in circulation.
 A wax figure of Yusof was unveiled at Madame Tussauds Singapore's opening in 2014.

 In August 2015, the Institute of Southeast Asian Studies (ISEAS) was officially renamed to the ISEAS – Yusof Ishak Institute on Yusof's 105th birthday.
 Its new name was to call to mind Yusof's "vision of equality, justice, harmony and strength amid diversity".
 For the celebration of Singapore's 50th anniversary of independence in 2015, Yusof was featured in all six of the SG50 Commemorative Notes.
 That same year, a play about him titled Yusof: A Presidential Portrait was commissioned by Esplanade for its annual Pesta Raya celebrations.
 It was directed by Zizi Azah Abdul Majid, and focused on his years with Utusan Melayu, as president, and his home life.
 Yusof was portrayed by Sani Hussin in its original run.
 In 2017, the Masjid Yusof Ishak was opened by his widow Noor Aishah.
-It was witnessed by guests including Prime Minister Lee Hsien Loong, Minister-in-charge of Muslim Affairs Yaacob Ibrahim, and Mufti Fatris Bakaram.
+It was witnessed by guests including prime minister Lee Hsien Loong, minister-in-charge of Muslim affairs Yaacob Ibrahim, and Mufti Fatris Bakaram.

 Honours

 In 1963, Yusof was given the Grand Commander of the Order of the Defender of the Realm, which allowed him the use of the honorific title Tun.
-However, in 1965, Singapore dropped the use of Tun following its separation from Malaysia.
-In 1969, Yusof was given the honorary degree of Doctor of Letters from the National University of Singapore.
+However, in 1965, Singapore dropped the use of titles such as Tun following its separation from Malaysia.
+In 1969, Yusof was given an honorary degree of Doctor of Letters from NUS.